Mortgage rates fall for first time in months

 “These elevated rates continue to put pressure on both purchase and refinance activity and have added to the ongoing affordability challenges impacting the broader housing market, as seen in the deteriorating trends in housing starts and home sales,” Kan added.

-Meanwhile, the share of refinance activity stayed low as homeowners are hesitant to risk losing their low rates.
+Meanwhile, the share of refinance activity stayed low as homeowners remained hesitant to risk losing their low rates.

 “With most homeowners locked into significantly lower rates, refinance applications continued to run more than 80 percent below last year’s pace, while the refinance share of applications was 28.6 percent — the fifth straight week below 30 percent,” Kan said.